Ebiquity/CASIE/README.md

 ## Publications

+If you use any of the data, annotations or code, please cite one of the following papers.

-Taneeya Satyapanich, Tim Finin and Francis Ferraro, [CASIE: Extracting Cybersecurity Event Information from Text](https://ebiquity.umbc.edu/paper/html/id/874/CASIE-Extracting-Cybersecurity-Event-Information-from-Text), 34th AAAI Conference on Artificial Intelligence, Feb.
+* Taneeya Satyapanich, Tim Finin and Francis Ferraro, [CASIE: Extracting Cybersecurity Event Information from Text](https://ebiquity.umbc.edu/paper/html/id/874/CASIE-Extracting-Cybersecurity-Event-Information-from-Text), 34th AAAI Conference on Artificial Intelligence, Feb.
 2020.

-Taneeya Satyapanich, Modeling and extracting information about cybersecurity events from text.
+* Taneeya Satyapanich, Modeling and extracting information about cybersecurity events from text.
 Ph.D.
 Dissertation, University of Maryland, Baltimore County, December 2019.

-Taneeya Satyapanich, Tim Finin and Francis Ferraro, [Extracting Rich Semantic Information about Cybersecurity Events](https://ebiquity.umbc.edu/paper/html/id/873/Extracting-Rich-Semantic-Information-about-Cybersecurity-Events), 2nd Workshop on Big Data for CyberSecurity, held with the IEEE Int.
+* Taneeya Satyapanich, Tim Finin and Francis Ferraro, [Extracting Rich Semantic Information about Cybersecurity Events](https://ebiquity.umbc.edu/paper/html/id/873/Extracting-Rich-Semantic-Information-about-Cybersecurity-Events), 2nd Workshop on Big Data for CyberSecurity, held with the IEEE Int.
 Conf. on Big Data, Dec.
 2019.